 Tell Your Story

 Floridians For Honest Lending works to collect and expose stories of predatory lending practices in the mortgage industry so that the press and our elected leaders are aware that these practices are still happening.
-If you or your family have been a victim of a fraudulent foreclosure or abusive practice from the mortgage servicing industry, fill out this form and help us tell your story.
-We will use these stories to bring attention to these trends with the press and with our elected officials in the state of Florida
+If you or your family have been a victim of a fraudulent foreclosure or abusive practice from the mortgage servicing industry, help us tell your story.

 An Honest Deal